jcfranco/geodev-webinar-2018-building-your-own-widget/demos/ViewModel-steps.md

 ### 3. Import Collection and BookmarkItem

-Import the BookmarkItem Accessor class that we created and `esri/core/Collection` which we will use to store the bookmark items.
+Import the BookmarkItem Accessor class and `esri/core/Collection` which we will use to store the bookmark items.

 Also create a constant to be used for the Collection of BookmarkItems.